-Low Back Pain can be excruciating, but the radiating pain of sciatica may be worse!
+Low Back Pain can be excruciating, but the radiating pain of sciatica can be even worse!

-Most often, this is caused by neuromuscular and fascial issues and should be treated conservatively.
+Such pain is often caused by neuromuscular and fascial issues and can be treated conservatively.

 These exercises are very similar to those offered for recovery from uncomplicated disc injuries in PT and other environments.
 When done gently and carefully, as indicated, they are safe and effective.
 However, if you suspect a disc injury or have been diagnosed with one, please check with your doctor first.

 There are many potential causes for the onset of low back and sciatica.
 However, in virtually every case, muscle imbalances and dysfunction existed long before the injury.
-In most cases, these factors cause the injury.
-Regardless of other treatment options, recovery over time is not possible without addressing these muscular issues.
+In many cases, these factors actually cause injury.
+Regardless of other treatment options, full recovery over time is not possible without addressing these muscular issues.

 Basic Low Back Pain Self-Care Protocol